If you are coming back to live in Oxford after the Easter vacation, you are strongly advised to get tested for COVID-19.

 Your result will be visible within 30 minutes.

-You do not need to book a slot for testing at the start of Hilary term.
+You do not need to book a slot for testing at the start of Trinity term.

 After you take the tests